ARM-software/abi-aa/aapcs64/aapcs64.rst

 - Stack-limit < SP <= stack-base.
 The stack pointer must lie within the extent of the stack.

 - A process may only access (for reading or writing) the closed interval of the entire stack delimited by [SP, stack-base – 1].

+- If MTE is enabled, then the tag stored in the stack pointer must match the tag set on the range SP - Stack-limit (i.e. the unallocated portion of the stack).

 Additionally, at any point at which memory is accessed via SP, the hardware requires that